ultimaup/ultima/frontend/public/docs/md/introduction.md

 Ultima should work how you think it should - if it doesn't, let us know!

 Projects you build on Ultima are git repositories.
-Ultima acts the same as Github - the interface should be pretty familiar, with the addition of the deployments and logs tabs in each repository.
+Ultima acts the same as GitHub - the interface should be pretty familiar, with the addition of the deployments and logs tabs in each repository.

 Each branch you make creates a separate environment, containing any other components you use (currently just a database).
 This allows you to keep production stable, branch off, make and preview your changes, then merge back in when you're ready.